top of page

 In a busy cafe two good friends meet for their usual coffee on a Friday before school pick-up, often the only time they get to sit and relax and just talk openly about what is going on in their busy lives.
 You might imagine the conversation would fall to the latest "it" drama series on TV or exciting holiday plans, but no, it goes like this in a whispered voice "I am still wetting myself every time I cough or sneeze.
 Wee Jenny is 2 years old now, should it not have stopped by now?".

-Unfortunately this is a conversation that probably happens between women in every small cafe every day.
+Unfortunately this is a conversation that probably happens between women in small cafes every day.
 According to the Urology Care Foundation, 1 in 3 women will suffer from Stress Incontinence at some point in their lives.
 But why?

 Stress Incontinence is often caused by weakened Pelvic Floor muscles not supporting the urethra to along with other structures function properly and achieve continence.